-Prior to treating children, adolescents, and adults with CNS stimulants, including Obesin, assess for the presence of cardiac disease (i.e., perform a careful history, family history of sudden death or ventricular arrhythmia, and physical exam).
+Prior to treating patients with Obesin, assess for the presence of cardiac disease (i.e., perform a careful history, family history of sudden death or ventricular arrhythmia, and physical exam).

 Assess the risk of abuse prior to prescribing, and monitor for signs of abuse and dependence while on therapy.
 Maintain careful prescription records, educate patients about abuse, monitor for signs of abuse and overdose, and periodically re-evaluate the need for Obesin use.

-If switching from other Obesin products, discontinue that treatment, and titrate with Obesin using the above titration schedule.
+If switching from any other Obesin products, discontinue that treatment, and titrate with Obesin using the titration schedule.